DIRACGrid/DIRAC/docs/source/DeveloperGuide/AddingNewComponents/Utilities/gLogger/gLoggerDevelopment/index.rst

 *LoggingRoot* inherits from *Logging*.
 It is specific because it is the first parent of the chain.
-In this context, it has more possibilities because it is the one and the only that can initialize the root logger of the standard *logging* library and it can configure it with the *cfg* file thanks to the *initialize* method.
+In this context, it has more possibilities because it is the one and the only that can initialize the root logger of the standard *logging* library and it can configure it with the configuration thanks to the *initialize* method.

 *LogLevels*
 ~~~~~~~~~~~